2nd Generation Chimneys, Inc. Blog: Archive for the ‘Chimney’ Category

 “Spring cleaning” is a term everyone knows, and today we apply it to more than just cleaning homes.
 Any thorough clean-up job done to maintain orderliness, whether at your office or on your computer’s hard drive, can be thought of as spring cleaning.

 A part of your home that definitely needs true spring cleaning is your chimney.
 Spring is one of the best times to arrange for a professional chimney sweep to come to your home and give your chimney a complete cleaning, from firebox to crown.
 If you are looking for excellent spring chimney cleaning in White Bear Lake, MN, you have come to the right place: 2nd Generation Chimneys, Inc. has certified chimney sweeps on staff with the experience and equipment to handle the job while keeping your home protected from soot.
 Contact us today to arrange for your chimney cleaning.
+When our technician arrives, they will confirm the details of the appointment to ensure all your needs are addressed.

 Why spring cleaning is recommended for chimneys

 The Minnesota winters can be exceptionally cruel to chimneys, and once the cold and snow are gone during the spring, it’s a good time to get rid of some of the troubles the chimney may have picked up during the last few months.
 Moisture inside a chimney from snow and rain can lead to cracking along the masonry, and cleaning will catch these problems before they become serious.
+Over time, chimneys can deteriorate, making regular inspections essential to identify and address issues early, preventing costly repairs.

 One common trouble that chimney cleaners encounter during spring cleaning is animal nests.
 Many birds and mammals seek shelter inside chimneys during the cold weather, which provide warmth and shelter.
 Bird nests are a frequent issue, often placed near the crown.
 Even raccoons can try to lair inside a chimney, and you certainly don’t want to attempt to remove a raccoon on your own!